-The proliferation of network-connected devices and applications has resulted in people receiving dozens, or hundreds, of notifications per day.
-When people are in the presence of others, each notification poses some risk of accidental information disclosure; onlookers may see notifications appear above the lock screen of a mobile phone, on the periphery of a desktop or laptop display, or projected onscreen during a presentation.
-In this paper, we quantify the prevalence of these accidental disclosures in the context of email notifications, and we study people's relevant preferences and concerns.
-Our results are compiled from an exploratory retrospective survey of 131 respondents, and a separate contextual-labeling study in which 169 participants labeled 1,040 meeting-email pairs.
-We find that, for 53% of people, at least 1 in 10 email notifications poses an information disclosure risk.
-We also find that the real or perceived severity of these risks depend both on user characteristics and attributes of the meeting or email (e.g. the number of recipients or attendees).
-We conclude by exploring machine learning algorithms to predict people's comfort levels given an email notification and a context, then we present implications for the design of future contextually-relevant notification systems.
+People receive dozens, or hundreds, of notifications per day and each notification poses some risk of accidental information disclosure in the presence of others; onlookers may see notifications on a mobile phone lock screen, on the periphery of a desktop or laptop display.
+We quantify the prevalence of these accidental disclosures in the context of email notifications, and we study people's relevant preferences and concerns.
+Our results are compiled from a retrospective survey of 131 respondents, and a contextual-labeling study where 169 participants labeled 1,040 meeting-email pairs.
+We find that, for 53% of people, at least 1 in 10 email notifications poses an information disclosure risk, and the real or perceived severity of these risks depend both on user characteristics and the meeting or email attributes.
+We conclude by exploring machine learning for predicting people's comfort levels, and we present implications for the design of future social-context aware notification systems.